Best Garmin Forerunner: choosing the right watch for each runner

 Garmin Forerunner watches have earned their reputation as fantastic options for runners, across multiple price ranges.
-Here's the rub: Garmin has launched four new models since 2022, from the impressive Forerunner 965 to the mid-range & high-quality Forerunner 255.
+Here's the rub: Garmin has launched five new models since 2022, from the impressive Forerunner 965 to the mid-range & high-quality Forerunner 255 and the newest Forerunner 165.
 Deciding which of these great watches to buy is a challenge.

 On top of that, you'll find that Garmin still sells most of its last-gen or lower-end Forerunner watches, from the 55 to the 945 LTE.
 These, too, can be tempting, especially during deals events.
 But should you buy these and miss out on what the newer Forerunners have to offer?